 University marks tenth birthday with 300-mile torch relay

-The University of Cumbria turns 10 years old on Tuesday 1 August and to mark this momentous milestone, it’s connecting its five campuses from London to Cumbria with a 300-mile torch relay.
+The University of Cumbria officially turned 10 years old on Tuesday 1 August and to mark this momentous milestone, our five campuses from London to Cumbria, were connected with a 300-mile torch relay.

-The relay will begin at 9am at the East India Dock Road campus, London.
-The torch will leave East India Dock Road in a black cab and head for Euston Station.
-Just before midday, it will continue its journey from Lancaster station where a member of staff will transport it by bicycle to Bowerham Road campus, Lancaster.
+The relay began at 9am at the East India Dock Road campus, London.
+The torch left East India Dock Road on a red bus and headed for Euston Station.
+Just before midday, it continued its journey from Lancaster station where a member of staff transported it by bicycle to Bowerham Road campus, Lancaster.

-At 12.30 it will continue its journey to Ambleside in one of the university’s electric vans, arriving at the Ambleside campus at 13.30.
-From there the torch will make its way to Carlisle, arriving at Brampton Road campus at 15.15, before the final leg of its journey to Fusehill Street campus.
+At 12.30 it continued its journey to Ambleside in one of the university’s electric vans, arriving at the Ambleside campus at 13.30.
+From there the torch made its way to Carlisle, arriving at Brampton Road campus at 15.15, before the final leg of its journey to Fusehill Street campus.

-Some of the university’s ‘Team Ten’ runners, who recently completed the Hexham half-marathon, will undertake this last leg of the relay, with the torch arriving at Fusehill Street at 16.15.
-Staff and students are all invited to welcome the torch as it arrives at the campus and, thereafter, tea and birthday cake will be served.
+Some of the university’s ‘Team Ten’ runners, who recently completed the Hexham half-marathon, undertook this last leg of the relay, with the torch arriving at Fusehill Street at 16.15.
+Staff and students were all invited to welcome the torch as it arrived at the campus and, thereafter, tea and birthday cake were served.

 ‘Team Ten’ is a grass-roots initiative that will see staff and students take on ten sporting challenges to raise £10,000 for charity throughout the 2017/18 academic year.

-Lynn Bewley, Strategic Communications & External Affairs Manager and ‘Team Ten’ member (pictured) said of the event: “The 1st August marks the university’s official birthday, however, this is just the start of our 10th anniversary celebrations.
+Lynn Bewley, Strategic Communications & External Affairs Manager and ‘Team Ten’ member (pictured) said of the event: “The 1st August marked the university’s official birthday, however, this is just the start of our 10thanniversary celebrations.
 As a multi-campus university, with sites in Lancashire and London as well as Cumbria, we wanted to celebrate our uniqueness by showcasing this within the campaign linking all campuses together.
-As a university that is award-winning for its environmental work, much of the relay will be made using public transport or other green alternatives such as our fully electric, branded vans and people power.”
+As a university that is award-winning for its environmental work, much of the relay was made using public transport or other green alternatives such as our fully electric, branded vans and people power.”

-Anyone can follow the progress of the torch and join in the conversation on social media using #10yearsofUoC.
+You can see all the excitement with the torch on our social media channels and and join in the conversation using #10yearsofUoC.